lupyuen/lupyuen.github.io/src/rust2.md

 1. With __sufficient power__

-    (Because of the Red stripe)
+    (Because of the red bar)

-LoRa Messages have a characteristic criss-cross shape known as the __LoRa Chirp__.
+LoRa Messages have a characteristic criss-cross shape known as __LoRa Chirp__.
+More about this...

-More about LoRa Chirps and Software Defined Radio...

 -   [__"Visualise LoRa with Software Defined Radio"__](https://lupyuen.github.io/articles/lora#visualise-lora-with-software-defined-radio)